 Why Is RVM Important?

 For a single small application, RVM may seem to be overkill.
 However, once a codebase reaches a certain level of complexity, it may be challenging to track exactly which dependencies the application relies on.
 Furthermore, as an application grows and leverages various Ruby Gems, these third-party libraries may introduce further dependencies, making a simple version change a complex event fraught with peril.
 For example, the release of version 2.1.0 introduced a breaking change in the REXML parsers that many Gems use to provide SOAP functionality.
-This consideration is also crucial for cloud hosted web servers, which may host multiple Ruby applications at once (such as a Resque-based delayed job server, a web server built on Rails, and a Sinatra-based admin console).
+This consideration is also crucial for VPS hosted web servers, which may host multiple Ruby applications at once (such as a Resque-based delayed job server, a web server built on Rails, and a Sinatra-based admin console).
 Getting several different applications with several different sets of dependencies behaving properly can be a full-time job by itself.
 By encapsulating different Ruby language versions into separate environments, RVM allows the developer to test out new versions, deploy existing applications without worrying about breaking changes, and ensure that application infrastructure management takes as little time as possible.

 Resolving Dependency Conflicts

 The most obvious benefit gained through the use of RVM is dependency management.
 By encapsulating the installations of the Ruby programming language into separate command-line-driven environments, you can more easily control version dependencies.
 RVM, coupled with a Gem management framework like Bundler, can make language-based dependency conflicts a thing of the past–you simply need to verify that there is a version of the Gem you are working with that is compatible with your current installation.
 Furthermore, using RVM allows you to be confident that only the Gems you need will be installed.
 Each Ruby environment managed by RVM has its own set of Gems, and as such there is no cross-contamination between apps that may use Gems that affect the Ruby execution environment itself.